onurtuna/otnvr/README.md

+!Warning: This project is not a industry-ready implementation of an NVR.
+Real recorders use ring buffering system which is a complicated project.
+In this project, we simply remux RTSP to HLS using an ffmpeg wrapper for Rust.
+What you can learn are multimedia work using ffmpeg-next and Rust language.
+I'm planning to make additions to the project in time.
+Stay connected :)

 # OtNvr

 OtNvr is a Rust command-line application that uses FFmpeg to capture one or more RTSP streams and remux them to HTTP Live Streaming (HLS) assets (an `.m3u8` playlist and `.ts` or `.m4s` segments).